By: Maralee McKee, Manners Mentor

 A weekly curation of links from around the web that I love and think you will too.
 You’ll find manners and etiquette resources along with other helpful, interesting, and inspiring posts to delight and inform.
 Enjoy!

 - I’ve started an exercise program.
 I can’t say it’s a new one because it’s my first ever.
-In middle-school gym class, exercise and I came to the mutual agreement that we don’t bring out the best in each other, so we decided it would be best for us to keep our distance.
+In middle-school gym class, exercise and I came to the mutual agreement that we don’t bring out the best in each other.
+We decided it would be best for us to keep our distance.
 However, the lady on the infomercial made her workout look so easy that I KNEW I could do this one.
 Wrong!
 So far, when she goes right, I go left.
 I stumble.
 I fall down.
 I’m doing something incorrectly, because my back is killing me, and I can’t remember the correct forms without rewatching the introduction DVD over and over.
 However, this five-minute workout from LiveStrong I can do.
 I won’t have the body of a Greek goddess from doing it, but stretching out in the morning helps me feel better all day.
 And for that, I’m pumped!
 Give it a try!

-Popular posts this week:
+Popular posts on the blog this week: